 Determining a BIM strategy

-The BIM strategy for Expo 2020 Dubai focuses on the delivery of intelligent 3D models and Industry Foundation Classes (IFC) data to be used throughout the project life cycle, from conceptual design through operation and legacy.
+The BIM strategy for Expo 2020 Dubai focuses on the delivery of intelligent 3D models and Industry Foundation Classes (IFC) data to be used throughout the project lifecycle, from conceptual design to operation and legacy.
 The considerable size of the overall project is significant when combined with the many interlinking projects and potential interfaces from a design and construction perspective.
-These dynamics are even further intensified since portions of the project are at different stages with varying procurement methods and requirements.
+These dynamics are even further intensified because portions of the project are at different stages with varying procurement methods and requirements.

 —Ahmed Al Khatib, Vice President – Real Estate and Delivery,Expo 2020 Dubai

 Design based on intelligent analysis and visualization

 Using integrated and intelligent analysis tools are key components to ensuring more informed design decisions.
 The Expo’s distinctive districts leveraged BIM data to perform computational fluid dynamics, simulations, and solar and energy modeling analysis.
 Integrating BIM models with cloud-connected software helped the team to analyze pedestrian behaviors, crowd flows, bottleneck identification, and scenario testing.

 BIM modeling and visualization tools have also provided increased understanding of design and construction constraints, risks and opportunities, communication and resolution of design coordination issues and clashes, construction schedules, and much more.
 Virtual and augmented reality have also been used on specific projects to help key stakeholders interact with the design in a more dynamic and immersive environment.
 The use of such technologies provides them with a better understanding of design intent that will ultimately identify any issues and support informed decision-making.